jakob-r/hugo-course/content/chapters/13_information_theory/13-04-sourcecoding.md

 ---
-title: "Chapter 13.1: Risk Minimizers"
+title: "Chapter 13.4: Entropy and Optimal Code Length"
 ---
-We introduce important concepts in theoretical risk minimization: risk minimizer, Bayes risk, Bayes regret, consistent learners and the optimal constant model.
+In this section, we introduce source coding and discuss how entropy can be understood as optimal code length.

 <!--more-->

 ### Lecture video

-{{< video id="zoSGEGWOUt8" >}}
+{{< video id="-zgNBnYkWc4" >}}

 ### Lecture slides

-{{< pdfjs file="slides-info-entropy.pdf" >}}
+{{< pdfjs file="slides-info-sourcecoding.pdf" >}}